null

 Before you assume your screen has burn-in damage, try these tips and wait to see if it's just image retention.
 Image retention is a harmless and common occurrence on many screens.

-What Causes Image Burn-in?
+What Causes Screen Burn-in?

-Image burn-in is caused by screen pixels that stay activated in a static position for long periods of time.
+Screen burn-in is caused by screen pixels that stay activated in a static position for long periods of time.
 Think of a TV in a lobby or waiting area that's always playing the same news channel.
 The news channel footer and logo get burned into the screen permanently, even when you change the channel.

 Common causes of display burn-in include: static images, messages, logos, and icons.